This Christmas Honor a Marine

 Donate a brick and support the USMC Memorial remodel

 Founded in 1974, completed and dedicated in 1977, the United States Marine Corps Memorial is located in Golden, Colorado.
-The Memorial’s mission is to honor Marines and all who served.
+The Memorial’s mission is to honor Marines and remember all who served.

 The five walkways represent different aspects of acknowledging service for Marines and the other branches.
 Four of the walkways are reserved for Marines, the remaining walkway is dedicated to other service members.
 Veterans (with honorable service) and active duty service members qualify to donate a brick commemorating their service.